munificent/game-programming-patterns/book/event-queue.markdown

-     *  *You usually allow multiple readers.* You can have a one-sender-one-receiver queue, but that starts to feel less like the communication system this pattern is about and more a vanilla queue data structure.
+     *  *You usually allow multiple readers.* You can have a one-sender-one-receiver queue, but that starts to feel less like the communication system this pattern is about and more like a vanilla queue data structure.

  *  **With multiple writers:**